Black hole thermodynamics: History

 where $A$ is the area of the event horizon, $k_\text{B}$ is the Boltzmann constant, and $\ell_\text{P} = \sqrt{G\hbar / c^3}$ is the Planck length.

 This is often referred to as the Bekenstein–Hawking formula.
 The subscript BH either stands for black hole or Bekenstein–Hawking.
-The black hole entropy is proportional to the area of its event horizon $A$.
 The fact that the black hole entropy is also the maximal entropy that can be obtained by the Bekenstein bound (wherein the Bekenstein bound becomes an equality) was the main observation that led to the holographic principle.
 This area relationship was generalized to arbitrary regions via the Ryu–Takayanagi formula, which relates the entanglement entropy of a boundary conformal field theory to a specific surface in its dual gravitational theory.

+In the early 1990s Gerard 't Hooft and Leonard Susskind generalized the relationship between a black hole's surface area and its entropy, applying to all of spacetime.
+This was an early form of the holographic principle, a universal relationship between geometry and information.
+The idea is that the area surrounding any volume in spacetime limits the information content of the volume.
+Thus the number of degrees of freedom in any volume is bounded and not infinite.